-05 May What To Do When You Find a Wild Baby Bird
+05 May What To Do When You Find a Wild Baby or Injured Bird

 In the spring and summer, we often get calls from members of our community about what to do when someone comes across a wild baby bird on the ground that fell or flew out of the nest.
 This is a really common problem, as accidents happen, babies are learning to fly, storms can blow nests apart, and natural predators can cause disruptions.
 Here are some key points to help steer you in the right direction if you find a wild baby bird and aren’t sure what to do if the wild bird is injured and needs help.

 Familiarize yourself with the laws in your area before trimming trees, removing bushes and shrubs, or demolishing buildings with bird nests in them.
 Biologists have defined nesting season in California as February 1st through August 15th.
 These dates